markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 There's probably a better way to organize this, but the above has served me well for quite some time now.

 I recently added the global `[user]` section for setting `useConfigOnly = true` and the name, since I only have one. `useConfigOnly` prevents git from guessing name and email and forces it to read it from the configuration files.
-If the email would be missing, git will complain the next time you try to push.
+If the email would be missing, git will complain the next time you try to commit or push.
 And you will know that something is broken in the configuration.

 **Important note:** The trailing slashes (`/`) on the `[includeIf …]` lines are very important.
 If you forget them, then git would try to match only this very specific folder and ignore it for any folder within it.
 More details about **conditional includes** in the [git documentation][git-docs]. _(I totally missed that you can use them even for branches, too.)_